Managing CO2 under global and country-specific net-zero emissions targets in Europe: Results

-In case Europe does not establish a CO$_2$ network amongst its nations, the model predicts that a climate-neutral energy system would experience a 0.3\% cost increase (2.6 billion € per year) in a globally constrained scenario and a 0.6\% cost increase (5.4 billion € per year) in a locally constrained scenario, compared to their counterparts equipped with a CO$_2$ network (Figures \ref{supplemental:figure_total_system_cost_and_variation_global_without_co2_network} and \ref{supplemental:figure_total_system_cost_and_variation_local_without_co2_network}).
+Building a CO$_2$ transport network is found cost effective in all scenarios.
+In case Europe does not establish a CO$_2$ network amongst its nations, the model predicts that a climate-neutral energy system would experience a 0.3\% cost increase (2.6 billion € per year) in the globally constrained scenario and a 0.6\% cost increase (5.4 billion € per year) in the locally constrained scenario, compared to their counterparts equipped with a CO$_2$ network (Table \ref{table_energy_system_total_cost} and Figures \ref{supplemental:figure_total_system_cost_and_variation_global_without_co2_network} and \ref{supplemental:figure_total_system_cost_and_variation_local_without_co2_network}).
 The cost increase is due to the model no longer leveraging from a network to manage captured CO$_2$ efficiently by sending it to neighbouring countries for underground sequestration or helping countries to balance their national CO$_2$ demand and supply for manufacturing synthetic products amongst themselves.

-As a next step, to understand better the impacts of the CO$_2$ constraints, we conducted a sensitivity analysis to assess how the model reacts under different CO$_2$ emissions limits in terms of cost and technology configuration (Figure \ref{supplemental:figure_system_cost_sensitivity_analysis}).
-The results show that up to the point where CO$_2$ emissions are reduced to 35\% of 1990 levels, the total system cost stays constant at 540 billion € per year in a globally constrained scenario and 548 billion € per year in a locally constrained scenario.
-After this point, reducing emissions further increases costs non-linearly in both scenarios until the continent is fully decarbonised.
-Furthermore, as the limit becomes stricter, the model gradually shifts from using methane gas to renewable technologies and technologies for direct and indirect electrification.
-Despite variations in deployment levels, the technologies composing each of the modelled scenarios remain the same, regardless of the imposed CO$_2$ emissions limit.